flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 ### Data Types

 In the lesson on [Variables and Memory](./09-Variables-and-Memory.md), we talked about a computer can only move and store numbers in "boxes".
-However, we can represent anything we want as a series of "boxes" with numbers using some clever tricks that we will not get into here.
+However, we can represent anything we want as a set of "boxes" with numbers using some clever tricks that we will not get into here.

 Suffice it to say that the computer has a way of 'marking' a box or series of boxes as number, letter, chunk of code or, indeed, anything we want.
 This mark allows the computer to deal with those boxes in a logical manner.
 For example, you should not try to mathematically divide a string.
 Therefore, the computer marks the series of numbers as a string so it knows how to properly deal with it and the code: